The best local movers for Lubbock to Omaha moves

 - Omaha’s population is about 83% greater than Lubbock.

-- Omaha's public transportation has a score of 5 out of 10 versus Lubbock's lower score of 3.
+- Omaha’s public transportation score of 5 out of 10 is higher than Lubbock’s score of 3.

 - Omaha is more walkable than Lubbock with a score of 48 out of 100 vs Lubbock’s 39 out of 100.

-- Both Omaha and Lubbock have the same bike-friendliness score of 43 out of 100, meaning Omaha is about as safe for cyclists as Lubbock.
-Typically, cities that have scores of 20 or higher are seen as reasonably safe, though the higher the score, the more safely accessible a city is for bicycling.
+- Both Omaha and Lubbock have similar bike-friendliness scores (43 vs 42), meaning Omaha is about as safe for cyclists as Lubbock.
+Typically, cities with scores of 20 or higher are seen as reasonably safe, though higher scores mean better cycling accessibility.

 - Omaha’s crime rate is lower than Lubbock with a score of 45.72 compared to Lubbock’s 50.39.
 This means that Omaha neighborhoods are safer than 45.72% of all U.S. neighborhoods, and Lubbock neighborhoods are safer than 50.39%.